Skip to main content

 Where can they be found?

 Did you know...
-Unlike many other sharks, threshers can maintain their body temperature above the surrounding water meaning they can keep their muscles warm to reach and maintain faster swimming speeds
+Unlike many other sharks, threshers can maintain their body temperature above the surrounding water meaning they can keep their muscles warm to reach and maintain faster swimming speeds.

-Key facts about Common thresher sharks
+Key facts

 Thresher sharks have also be caught breaching out of the water with help of their powerful tails to help remove parasites and communicate with other threshers.